Zequez/logseq-vault/pages/Not Chasing Any Results.md

 - Being OK with what I'm feeling.
-Wanting to be OK with what I'm feeling I'm still chasing something.
+- Wanting to be OK with what I'm feeling I'm still chasing something.
+- Sitting.
+-